Students – all material provided in the link to the right are provided as optional review and will not be graded.

 Tips & Tools for Students

-You are now able to meet remotely with your teachers from your student Chromebook using Zoom.
+You are able to meet remotely with your teachers from your student Chromebook using Zoom.
 You might be asked to meet individually, in small groups, or as a whole class.
-Your teacher will provide you a meeting number to join (ex.
-555-867-5309).
+Follow your teacher's directions for joining their meeting room.

 When anyone engages online, it's essential that everyone behaves appropriately.
 Students must follow the student Responsible Use Agreement they agrees to by signing into the Portal each day.
 Adults need to follow the rules online, as well.
 As a quick reminder, when you're online, be sure to: